mmartofel/ocp-easy-install-aws/README.md

 - Bash 3+
 - AWS CLI configured with appropriate credentials
-- OpenShift Installer (matching desired OpenShift version)
+- OpenShift Installer (matching desired OpenShift version, for the time of creation of that repo 4.20)
 - Pull secret file from [Red Hat OpenShift](https://cloud.redhat.com/openshift/install)
 - SSH key for cluster access (or you can generate it with ./ssh/gen.sh)

+if you missed anything you will be guided by error handling messages

 ---